samfitgen/trgen/docs/Triathlete-Olympic_Distance_Triathlon-High_Volume.md

 **Description**:

 > Run 10min up to Easy-Moderate, RPE6 to warm up, then reach your highest
-> steady, Moderate-Hard, RPE8 pace for 40 minutes; run 10min Easy, RPE 4 to cool
+> steady, Moderate-Hard, RPE8 pace for 40 minutes; run 10min Easy, RPE4 to cool
 > down for a total of an hour of running.